tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 ![model of mpg](/media/1_make_a_model/drop_effect_of_capacity.png "Model 2 figure")

-Now, let's build, run, summarize, modify/compare, and display this model step by step.
+Now, let's go into more detail on the build, run, summarize, modify/compare, and display options step by step.

 ### Two theories to compare

-After you formulate a prediction, SEM can help you make and compare different predictions: the idea that there are, say, two forms of dyslexia is tested against some competing model, i.e., that there is one form, for instance.
-Or perhaps a model that reading disorder is just a problem with vision.

-Fitting better than a model that has no restrictions is an easy bar.

-This bed-rock metric of closer-to the truth, further-from-the-truth however, gives us a bootstrap to iteratively choose ideas that are ever closer to reality.
-It is captured in likelihood differences, which we will use here to test our competing models.

 Here, we begin with a simple prediction in a built-in dataset: miles/gallon (mpg) goes down linearly with increases in car mass car **and** as engine size (capacity) goes up.
 Our contrasting theory predicts that "*only weight matters*", not engine capacity.
 We can compare these claims by building model 1, then dropping capacity and testing if this model fits significantly worse.